 - Simulation and data shield is led by Clara Cheung, Patrick Manu, Akilu Yunusa-Kaltungo and Helen Balmforth

 - Leadership and good practice is led by Sheena Johnson, Sharon Clarke, Angelique Hartwig, Helen Beers, and Ed Corbett

 - Project delivery is led by Richard Kirkham and William Collinge

-The project is linked to the Transmisison and Environment study, which forms part of the wider Covid-19 National Core Programme and our findings will be published online by 31/03/2021.
+The project is linked to the Transmission and Environment study, which forms part of the wider Covid-19 National Core Programme.